 So, what’s the final shipping cost?

-As you can see here, the expedited shipping service, also known as the 2-day delivery service is an expensive option.
-It does offer a plethora of benefits, mind you.
+As you can see here, the expedited shipping service is an expensive option. (it tends to fall between overnight and 2-day shipping for most domestic deliveries) It does offer a plethora of benefits, mind you.
 But it’s not always necessary.

 Most of the time our clients just use the standard shipping.
 It’s reasonably priced, the delivery times are excellent with the local warehouses.
 Generally takes about 4-7 days.
 That’s way better than the old school delivery methods.